Facebook marketing is somewhat of a double-edged sword.

 Here’s how you can steal your competitor’s Facebook fans:

-Let’s say, for the sake of this blog post, Hubspot was a competitor of Quick Sprout, and I was trying to attract its fans.
+Let’s say, for the sake of this blog post, Hubspot was a competitor of Quick Sprout, and we were trying to attract its fans.

-The first thing I would do is run its Facebook fan page URL through Fanpage Karma.
+The first thing we would do is run its Facebook fan page URL through Fanpage Karma.

 As you can see from the image above, the first thing you will be shown by this free tool is the basic stats of your competition’s fan page.
 The data covers everything from the number of fans Hubspot has to their engagement ratio.

 What you have to do is start digging a bit deeper to get an understanding of the kinds of posts that are attracting these fans as well as generating their engagement.
 You can do this by first looking at the engagement per daytime graph.